 Climate targets only function if countries, cities and companies report their emissions accurately.
 A new project hopes to show how this reporting should be done, but building trust looks set to play a huge part in overcoming the challenge.

-A new scheme, the LEARN project, hopes to improve how things are done by offering support to participating companies, developing training courses and engaging a network where best practices can be shared.
+A new EU-supported scheme, the LEARN project, aimed to improve how things are done by offering support to participating companies, developing training courses and engaging a network where best practices can be shared.

-During a stocktake last week of the first two years of the project’s operation, research scientist Igor Davydenko said one of its aims is to convince people that “what you are monitoring and reporting is actually correct”.
+During a stocktake last week at the workshop closing the project, research scientist Igor Davydenko said one of its aims is to convince people that “what you are monitoring and reporting is actually correct”.

 Accuracy is one thing but it is a challenging task because of the difficulty of reporting emissions, which often involves complex datasets.
 Davydenko added that this creates a very steep learning curve that can be off-putting.